-The rigorous curriculum has helped students receive prestigious appointments and awards from organizations including the Entomological Society of America.
+The rigorous curriculum has helped students receive prestigious appointments and awards from organizations such as the Entomological Society of America.

-The departmentís facilities for research and graduate training occur in the Life Sciences Complex; Science Research Building; and the Environmental Education, Science and Technology Building.
-The Life Sciences Complex, which has Gold-level Leadership in Energy and Environmental Design certification for sustainability, includes an aquatics laboratory and four climate-controlled rooftop research greenhouses.
+The department's facilities for research and graduate training occur in the Life Sciences Complex and the Environmental Education, Science and Technology Building.
+The Life Sciences Complex, which has Gold-level LEED certification for sustainability, includes an aquatics laboratory and four climate-controlled rooftop research greenhouses.

 The Center for Watershed and Reservoir Assessment and Management conducts research on techniques and best management practices for assessing and managing watersheds and reservoirs, addressing current and emerging problems and issues.